HomeTrue North Blog

 November to April: low season

-Nova Scotia has an extreme winter season with temperatures hitting as low as 5ºF.
-The entire province is snow and ice by this point.
-It may not be a good time to visit if you have a lower threshold of bearing the cold.
+Nova Scotia has an extreme winter season, with temperatures hitting as low as 5 degrees Fahrenheit.
+The entire province is blanketed in snow and ice during the winter months.
+If you are not a fan of cold weather, this may not be the best time to visit.

-However, this is when accommodations offer some of the lowest prices and your trip expenses go down significantly.
-Around the Christmas season, there are plenty of indoor activities that you can take part in.
+However, this time of year is when accommodations offer some of the lowest prices.
+Around the Christmas season, there are plenty of indoor activities that you can do.
+You can also go skiing, snowshoeing or ice skating.

 Popular events in Nova Scotia